-Number of licensed child care facilities becoming accredited by the National Association for the Education for Young Children (NAEYC) or the National Early Childhood Program Accreditation (NECPA) - Accreditation is voluntarily sought by the child care facilities and we do not know of the 118 child care facilities with accreditation status became accredited in this FFY 2023; and voluntarily sought by the family home and group home child care providers supported by Learning To Grow (LTG) in the Accreditation Facilitation Project.
-Currently there are 9 providers that were provided this support.
+Please include information on the outcomes and numerical targets achieved based on the measurable indicators of progress specified in section 7.8.2 of the FFY 2022-2024 CCDF Plan: Number of licensed child care facilities becoming accredited by the National Association for the Education for Young Children (NAEYC) or the National Early Childhood Program Accreditation (NECPA) - Accreditation is voluntarily sought by the child care facilities and we do not know of the 142 child care facilities with accreditation status which child care facility became accredited in the FFY 2024; and

-Number of registered family child care homes and group child care homes that become accredited by the National Accreditation for Family Child Care (NAFCC) - 4.
-Accreditation is
+Number of registered family child care homes and group child care homes that become accredited by the National Accreditation for Family Child Care (NAFCC) - Accreditation is voluntarily sought by the family child care home and the group child care home providers supported by Learning to Grow (LTG) in the Accreditation Facilitation Project.
+Currently there are 13 providers that were provided support of which 3 are accredited.